 The OWASP Top 10 refers to the top web application security risks, as published by the Open Web Application Security Project (OWASP).
-OWASP helps organizations get started with the secure development of web applications.
+OWASP helps organizations ensure more secure development of web applications.
 The OWASP project started in 2001, with community-led OWASP Foundation, which was registered in 2004 in the United States.
 In addition, a nonprofit entity is registered in Belgium: OWASP Europe VZW.

 The OWASP team published their first Top Ten security risks list in 2003, documenting the critical risks facing organizations and their web applications.
 OWASP periodically updates the list, informed by the survey data the organization collects.

 This glossary post provides an introduction to the OWASP Top 10, including how it is used, and a breakdown of each of the ten most recent security risk entries from the list.

 Many groups adopt the OWASP Top Ten as the basis for their web application security strategy, aiming to assess against and address the listed items as their priorities.
 Some testing systems and implementation tools also incorporate The OWASP Top Ten.

 The OWASP Top Ten security vulnerabilities list has evolved over time.
 Some entries have been combined with other areas as technology and architectures have evolved and as some threats have matured.

 While the OWASP Top Ten strives to improve the secure development of web applications, the same criteria are often used for evaluating the security hygiene of any web application or critical software, even off-the-shelf solutions that are either hosted internally or available via the cloud.

 Below are the ten top ten security risks comprising the OWASP Top 10, as published in September 2021.
 We have provided a brief description of each entry, and why it is important.